Prep Time: 5 hours

 - Check if rava is cooked all over, if not cook for another 2-3 minutes flipping sides.

-- Once both side in light brown and light crispy, take out.
+- Once both side are light brown and light crispy, take out.

 - Repeat the process until all appams are done from the batter.